alexaca79/gitgud-1/README.md

 ```shell
 git stash
 ```
-Lets say you want to just peek into another branch, but you have some changes and don't want to commit a half ass work.
+Lets say you want to just peek into another branch, but you have some changes and don't want to commit a bad work.
 We'll use stash to temporarily stash changes and go into the new branch.
 When you want to apply the stashed work, first lets see how many stashes we got and specify which stash to apply.
 ```shell
 git stash list